Understanding What Happens in Rapid Detox Centers

 Inpatient detoxification provides a round-the-clock treatment setting where patients receive less intensive medication treatments designed to address specific types of withdrawal symptoms, such as headaches and nausea.
 These programs work best in cases of moderate to severe addiction problems.

-For people at the beginning stages of addiction, traditional programs may employ the “cold turkey” approach, which entails little if any medication-type supports.
-In contrast, the rapid detox center program approach can be employed across the board, regardless of the severity of the addiction.
+For people at the beginning stages of addiction, traditional programs may employ the “cold turkey” approach, which entails little if any medication-type support.
+In contrast, the rapid detox center program approach can be employed across the board, regardless of how severe someone’s addiction is.

 Rapid Detox Center Methods